MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/leaderboards-and-stats-2017/leaderboards.md

 Leaderboards for [Featured Stats](stats2017.md#configured-stats-and-featured-leaderboards) are always displayed in a title's Game Hub and sometimes displayed as a part of the UI for a title when it is pinned to the homepage.
 You can also use your configured Featured Stats to create Leaderboards inside of your title.

 ## Choosing Good Leaderboards

 As discussed in [Player Stats](player-stats.md), a leaderboard corresponds to a stat that you have defined.
 You should choose leaderboards that correspond to an accomplishment that a player can work towards improving.

 For example, Best Lap Time in a racing game is a good leaderboard, because players will want to work towards improving their Best Lap Time.
 Other examples are Kill/Death ratio for shooters, or Max Combo Size in a fighting game.

 ## When To Display Leaderboards

 You have the ability to display leaderboards at any time in your title.
 You should choose a time when a leaderboard will not interfere with the gameplay or the flow of your title.
 In between rounds and after matches are both good times.

 ## How to Display Leaderboards

 There are numerous options for displaying leaderboards provided in the Xbox Live SDK.
 If you are using Unity with the Xbox Live Creators Program, you can get started by using a Leaderboard Prefab to display your leaderboard data.
-See the [Configure Xbox Live in Unity](../get-started-with-creators/configure-xbox-live-in-unity.md) article for specifics.
+For specifics, see [Configure Xbox Live in Unity](../get-started-with-creators/configure-xbox-live-in-unity.md).

 If you are coding against the Xbox Live SDK directly, then read on to learn about the APIs you can use.

 ## Programming Guide

 There are several Leaderboard APIs you can use to get the current state of a leaderboard.
 All of the APIs are asynchronous and do not block.

 You would make a request to get leaderboard data and continue your usual game processing.
 When the leaderboard results are returned from the service, you can display the results at the appropriate time.

 You should request the leaderboard data from the service, slightly ahead of when you want to display it, so that players are not blocked waiting for the leaderboard to display.

 ## Leaderboards 2013 APIs